 Historic Sites of Manitoba: Woodbend School No. 1886 (RM of Lakeshore)

 The Woodbend School District was organized formally in June 1917 and a school building was erected the following year, on the southeast quarter of 5-22-16 west of the Principal Meridian in what is now the Rural Municipality of Lakeshore.
 In 1956, the building was sold to a local farmer for use as a workshop and the building from Granville School was moved here.
 In 1964, its district was consolidated with Carrick School No. 1639 and Makinak School No. 979 to form Makinak Consolidated School No. 2428.
-The building is no longer present at the site.
-A commemorative cairn at the site, topped with a metal model of the school, was erected in July 1987.
+The building was moved to Dauphin to be converted into a workshop.
+A commemorative monument at the site, topped with a metal model of the school, was erected in July 1987.

 “Teaching staffs named for “A” and “B” groups,” Dauphin Herald and Press, 9 September 1954, page 1.